Athou/commafeed/README.md

 The Java Virtual Machine (JVM) is rather greedy by default and will not release unused memory to the operating system.
 This is because acquiring memory from the operating system is a relatively expensive operation.
-However, this can be problematic on systems with limited memory.
+This can be problematic on systems with limited memory.

 #### Hard limit